MageHack/modman-magefiles/README.md

 ######Known Issues
 1. For some reasons some adminhtml templates return template files from base/default
 instead of files from default/default
-2.Using composer symlink strategy to download module causes errors, use copy strategy instead

 ######@TODO
 Support Library files
 Support image files used in templates
 Support images used in CSS files
-Use Autoloader

 ######Author
-######Bolaji Olubajo <toluolubajo@gmail.com>
+###Bolaji Olubajo <toluolubajo@gmail.com>